 \section{Data}

-Our datasets are comprised of tick-by-tick trades, block trades, liquidations and open interest as reported by the APIs of the respective exchanges mentioned in \tblref{tbl:markets}.
-We limit our attention to bitcoin linear perpetuals quoted in \href{https://tether.to/en/}{USDT}\footnote{\url{https://tether.to/en/}} and inverse perpetuals quoted in USD, as these are the most liquid derivatives.
+Our datasets are comprised of tick-by-tick trades, block trades, liquidations, and open interest as reported by the APIs of the respective exchanges mentioned in \tblref{tbl:markets}.
+We limit our attention to Bitcoin linear perpetuals quoted in \href{https://tether.to/en/}{USDT} ({\url{https://tether.to/en/})} and inverse perpetuals quoted in USD, as these are the most liquid derivatives.
 We focus on two periods: i) 2023/01/01 to 2023/01/31 (period 1) which is the beginning of the year and is usually a period of naturally higher trading volume and ii) 2023/07/01 to 2023/09/30 (period 2) containing most of the summer of months of $2023$ and September as it is the most recent month prior to this work which enables us to see if our observations are still pertinent in recent data.
-The infrastructure as well as the collected data are proprietary, however, in the interest of encouraging reproduction of this work we offer a few suggestions on free and open source resources that can help in that respect, see Appendix~\ref{apdx:data} for further details.
+The infrastructure as well as the collected data are proprietary; however, in the interest of encouraging reproduction of this work, we offer a few suggestions on free and open source resources that can help in that respect (please see the Appendix for further details).

-The exchanges in \tblref{tbl:markets} have been selected on the basis of volume (see for example \citep{CryptocurrencyPricesCharts}), the fact that they have been in operation relatively long enough and that the trading community considers them reasonably legitimate venues for trading; notwithstanding any allegations by regulators that have yet to be proven \citep{SECvBinance2023}.
+The exchanges in \tblref{tbl:markets} have been selected on the basis of volume (as seen, for one example, at CoinMarketCap)\cite{CryptocurrencyPricesCharts}, the fact that they have been in operation relatively long enough, and that the trading community considers them reasonably legitimate venues for trading---notwithstanding any allegations by regulators that have yet to be proven \cite{SECvBinance2023}.